-We draw attention to the matter described in note 13, 14 (a) and 16 to the consolidated financial statements which describes the current position with respect to arbitration proceedings that a key supplier of the Group has initiated against the ultimate supplier relating to delays in commencement of gas supplies, and the uncertainty surrounding the timing and final outcome of those arbitration proceedings.
-Our opinion is not modified in respect of these matter.
+We draw attention to the matters described in note 12, 13 (a) and 15 to the consolidated financial statements which describes the current position with respect to arbitration proceedings that a key supplier of the Group has initiated against the ultimate supplier relating to delays in commencement of gas supplies, and the uncertainty surrounding the timing and final outcome of those arbitration proceedings.
+Our opinion is not modified in respect of these matters.